embroider-build/embroider/SPEC.md

 ## Assets

-To provide **Assets**, a package includes the `assets` key in **Ember package metadata**.
-It should point at a directory.
-All the files in that directory will be available in final build output.
-They will automatically be namespaced into a directory named after the package.
-So:
+To provide **Assets**, a package includes the `public-assets` key in **Ember package metadata**.
+It's a mapping from local paths to app-relative URLs that should be available in the final app.

     "name": "my-addon",
     "ember-addon": {
       "version": 2,
-      "assets": "/public"
+      "public-assets": {
+        "./public/image.png": "/my-addon/image.png"
+      }
     }

 with: